nhankins/llama2_test/README.md

 # Explanation of repository files:

+-llama-2-jeopardy-model - trained model for inference on smaller dataset (coming soon).
+Will continue to tweak and play around with papermeters locally before uploading.

+-main_modified_small.ipynb - contains code that will generate the fine-tuned instruction task model

--main_modified.ipynb - Updated version as of 8/9/23.
-Increases batch sizes and max_seq_length to speed up training efficiency, yet ran out of memory.
-Will continue when budget is greater.
+-main_modified.ipynb - Increases batch sizes and max_seq_length to speed up training efficiency, yet ran out of memory.
+Will cut down on number of Q&A pairs for ease on current training resources

 -main.ipynb = Main trainer notebook.
 Contains commented information on decisions made to customize the experiment for an intruction task, i.e. passing both questions and answers as parameters.
 Was able to have a friend train on a compute cluster, yet I wanted to adjust parameters before completion.
 Still unsure how to load the saved model at this time with the qLoRA adapter model.

 -Jeopardy_CSV.csv = A copy of the HuggingFace corpus of jeopardy question and answer data

+-jeopardy_smaller.csv - smaller version of jeopardy data

 -first_try.ipynb = This includes my first try.
 It is notebook code that needs an adjustment to the text_column parameter in order to load the data into the correct format to complete fine-tuning.
 The dataset text field should be 'question' and 'answer' not 'text'